ovh/docs/pages/cloud/ovhcloud-connect/occ-layer3/guide.en-gb.md

 * A subnet
 * A BGP ASN

 The L3 Domain is an IP Routing instance provided by OVHcloud.
 Traffic is forwarded between POP/EntryPoint and DC/Endpoint, not between POP/EntryPoint.
 There’s no need for internal IP addressing between POP/EntryPoint and DC/EndPoint.
-In Datacenter, the routing instance inside the L3 Domain is composed of two devices, called ‘A’ and ‘B’.
+In the datacenter, the routing instance inside the L3 Domain is composed of two devices, called ‘A’ and ‘B’.

 From this principle it’s now possible to manage several OVHcloud Connect: